This page is a collection of miscellanea that the person in charge of administering the LLIR website needs to know.

 Warning About Installing Updates

-The first item under Home in the WordPress dashboard is Updates.
-Click Updates to see what version of WordPress, the Kadence theme and plugins are installed and whether updates are available.
-Installing updates usually is a good practice but there is one important exception: do not install updates to the theme without first checking with Alex.
-Contact Alex by sending email to alex@oi-vei.com.
-The back-end code that Alex writes is stored in PHP files that customize the theme to connect the website user interface with our database of member information.
-Installing an update to the theme removes Alex’s files.
-Before you update, coordinate with Alex to decide whether the update is safe to install and to give him an opportunity to reinstate his files.
+At the time of this writing you can contact Alex by sending email to alex@oi-vei.com.
+The code that Alex writes is stored in PHP files.
+It customizes our installed theme to connect the website user interface with our database of member information.
+Installing an update to the theme the .php files.
+Before you update, coordinate with Alex to determine whether the update is safe and to give him an opportunity to reinstate his files.

 Notes

-If you do update the Kadence theme, the settings made through the Customize section of the dashboard are not affected.
+Customizing the Kadence theme through the Customize section of the dashboard does not affect the PHP code.
 Installing updates to WordPress itself, Guttenberg, Kadence Pro Blocks and other plugins is safe.

 About Pages and Posts